Last Updated: July 4, 2021

 - In Canada, ecommerce sales reached $40 billion in 2018.

-However, some small business owners are still reluctant to maintain a website.
+However, some small business owners are still reluctant to maintain a website, perhaps as a result of the growing rate of e-commerce frauds.

 6. Small businesses say irrelevance to industry (27%), cost (26%), and social media (21%) are key reasons behind their decision not to have a website.